1991–92 Football Conference

-The Football Conference season of 1991–92 (known as the GM Vauxhall Conference for sponsorship reasons) was the thirteenth season of the Football Conference.
+The Football Conference season of 1991–92 (referred to as the GM Vauxhall Conference for sponsorship reasons) was the thirteenth season of the Football Conference.

 Overview

 Colchester United, relegated from the Fourth Division two years earlier, regained their Football League status by winning the Conference title.
 However, as had happened a year earlier, there was no relegation from the Football League to the Conference due to an expansion of the Football League – which was ultimately never completed due to the bankruptcy of Aldershot late in the 1991–92 season and then Maidstone United (1897) at the start of the 1992–93 season.